 Help Pet Owners Avoid Exposure to Toxic Chemicals in Topical Flea & Tick Control Products

-Indoor Pet Flea and Tick Treatments Leading to Environmental and Public Health
+Indoor Pet Flea and Tick Treatments Leading to Environmental and Public Health Concerns

 To avoid exposing pets, their owners and Bay Area waterways to toxic pesticides, members of the Bay Area Clean Water Agencies (BACWA) are encouraging professionals to recommend their clients to use oral medications to control fleas and ticks, and to discourage the use of topical treatments.